bdeshayes/robot-trader/README.md

 You can see robot-trader running here https://robot-trader.herokuapp.com

+To run locally you need two powershell windows - one to run the node server with npm start inside /robot-trader and the second to run the react client inside /robot-trader/client

 Enjoy -

 PS.
 If you want to impress your dinner guests for your next cocktail party, just remove the worst performing stocks from your stocklist and replace them with some thoroughbreds picked up from the latest trading blogs...